Karen Quandt

 Recent Course Offerings

-She has taught FRC 101 (Enduring Questions), and has served as an academic advisor for incoming freshmen.
+I have taught FRC 101 (Enduring Questions), and enjoy serving as an academic advisor.

-Her freshman tutorial (FRT 101), entitled "Reading Green," focuses on environmental literature; works included Defoe's Robinson Crusoe, Annie Dillard's Pilgrim at Tinker Creek, Helen Macdonald's H Is for Hawk, Samuel Beckett's Endgame, as well as an array of modern and contemporary poems.
+My first freshman tutorial (FRT 101, Fall 2020), entitled "Reading Green," focused on environmental literature; works included Defoe's Robinson Crusoe, Annie Dillard's Pilgrim at Tinker Creek, Helen Macdonald's H Is for Hawk, Samuel Beckett's Endgame, as well as an array of modern and contemporary poems.
+My second freshman tutorial (Fall 2025) is entitled "The Power of Paris," and will examine the history and culture of the City of Lights through works of literature, art, and film.

 Recent Presentations